-Table of Contents

-05 Executive Summary

-09 Key Findings
+- 09 Key Findings

-14 Messaging Toolkit
+- 14 Messaging Toolkit

-49 Literature Review
+- 49 Literature Review

-82 Partner and Expert Interviews
+- 82 Partner and Expert Interviews

-100 Focus Group Interviews
+- 100 Focus Group Interviews

-124 Appendices
+- 124 Appendices

-Executive Summery

 Houston is a city of constant, dynamic change and is hailed as a city of opportunity.
 Tens of thousands of people have moved to Houston in the past decade, and this explosive growth is creating pressures on systems and infrastructure across the region.

 This includes the housing market.